krispi1/Proverbial/README.md

 # Proverbial

-This application provides a search feature to scour through the Bible book of Proverbs.
+This application provides a search feature to skim through the Bible book of Proverbs.
 It's a convenient way to search a specific term and get instant results instead of reading through the entire Proverbs book to find what you are looking for.

-### JavaScript strategies used
+#### JavaScript strategies used

 1. JSON
 2. Multi-dimensional arrays